($954) Cost to ship a car from Cincinnati, OH to New Haven, CT

 The best Cincinnati to New Haven car shipping companies

-Based on our research, here are the best car shipping companies for getting your car from Cincinnati to New Haven:
+We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Cincinnati to New Haven:

 - Best for Real-Time Tracking: Nexus Auto Transport